hotelier-suite/hotelier-infra/README.md

 ## 📄 License

-This project is private and for portfolio demonstration purposes.
+This project is open source and available for portfolio demonstration purposes.

 ---